srdavidson/smime/SBR.md

 3. **Validation of eID**

-If authentication using an eID is used as evidence, the CA or RA SHALL confirm that the eID scheme is suitable (i.e., that the eID is accessible via a "notified" eIDAS-Node), and that the individual eID is valid (i.e., not expired, suspended, or revoked).
+If authentication using an eID is used as evidence, the CA or RA SHALL confirm that:

+  a. the eID scheme is suitable (i.e., the eID is accessible via a "notified" eIDAS-Node, or the mDL conforms with ISO/IEC 18013-7 and the issuer is present in the AAMVA Digital Trust Service); and
+  b. the individual eID is valid (i.e., not expired, suspended, or revoked).

 The authentication using the eID SHALL be created as part of the identity validation process, and evidence of the validation with the eID's Identity Provider (IdP) SHALL be retained by the CA or RA.